History of the Roman Canon: Relation to other anaphoras

 A question that can only be answered by conjecture is that of the relation between the Roman Canon and any of the other ancient liturgical anaphoras.
 There are undoubtedly very striking parallels between it and both of the original Eastern rites, those of Alexandria and Antioch.
 Mgr.
 Duchesne is inclined to connect the Roman use with that of Alexandria, and the other great Western liturgy, the Gallican Rite, with that of Antioch (Origines, 54).
 But the Roman Canon shows perhaps more likeness to that of Antioch in its formulæ.
 These parallel passages have been collected and printed side by side by Dr. Drews in his "Entstehungsgeschichte des Kanons in der römischen Messe", in order to prove a thesis which will be referred to later.
 Meanwhile, whatever may be thought of Drew's theory, the likeness of the prayers cannot be denied.
-For instance, the Intercession in the Syrian Liturgy of St. James begins with the prayer (Brightman, East.
+For instance, the Intercession in the Antiochene Liturgy of St. James begins with the prayer (Brightman, East.
 Lit., 89-90):

 Wherefore we offer unto Thee, O Lord, this same fearful and unbloody sacrifice for the holy places ... and especially for holy Sion … and for thy holy church which is in all the world. …Remember also, O Lord, our pious bishops … especially the fathers, our Patriarch Mar N. and our Bishop [and all the bishops throughout the world who preach the word of thy truth in Orthodoxy (Greek Lit. of St James)].

 The whole of this prayer suggests the "Imprimis quæ tibi offerimus," and certain words exactly correspond to "toto orbe terrarum" and "orthodoxis", as does "especially" to "imprimis", and so on.